 There are both internal and external examinations every year.
-The external examinations are Quintathlon and Conquesta, which have held a 100% pass rate over the years.
-The other external examination is Eskom Science Expo, Speech & Drama, in which the pupils of St James have always performed extremely well.
+The external examinations are Quintathlon and Conquesta, which have held a 100% pass rate over the years. external examinations include The Eskom Science Expo and The Speech & Drama Association Eisteddfod , in which the pupils of St James have always performed extremely well.

-In 2018 St James joined Eco-Schools and was awarded Bronze Membership at the end of 2018.
+In 2018 St James joined Eco-Schools and was awarded Bronze Membership at the end of 2018, at the end of 2019 we were awarded a Silver Membership and in 2020 we hope to achieve Gold membership.
 We strive to create an awareness in all of our students and have introduced various projects into the daily running of the school in the hopes of protecting our planet.
 St James has a recycling centre, where all waste is properly recycled.
 We also encourage our children to create eco-bricks with waste that cannot be recycled.
 We have also started a compost heap and are in the process of fundraising for 2 JOJO tanks which will collect rainwater from the roof and in turn we will use that water for cleaning, watering the plants as well as to flush the toilets.
 This will significantly decrease our water usage.

 At the end of 2018 we also replaced all the globes throughout the school with special energy saving globes which has reduced our electricity consumption at the school.
 Once again trying to reduce our carbon footprint so that we can make a positive contribution towards saving our planet.